 Henna paste is usually applied to the skin using a plastic cone, a paintbrush or a stick.
 The painted area is then wrapped with tissue, plastic, or medical tape to lock in body heat, creating a more intense colour on the skin.

-The foods in India are designed to include a multitude of flavours, textures, aromas and nutrients; the Indian Thali still carries the legacy of Avurveda around wellness and the holistic power of food.
+The foods in India are designed to include a multitude of flavours, textures, aromas and nutrients; the Indian Thali still carries the legacy of Avurveda, wellness and holistic power of food.
 The power of plating is intricately showcased in a good traditional thali, which focuses on a visual appeal and also on ensuring food is served in the manner that it subtle.

 The construct of a palate cleanser or even an appetite stimulator has existed in spread of thalis.
 More than anything else, the humble thali continues to remain a microcosm of the culture it represents, and collectively perhaps the most visible identifier of our unity in diversity narrative.